tulu/chrome-extension-npm-faves/README.md

 ## Roadmap

-This is the first version to release but the idea is to take more advantage of the faved packages.
+The first release is pretty basic but the idea is to take more advantage of the faved packages.
 The next releases will include:

 - **Create collections** of faved packages for different proposes.
 For example:
     - "Web": Packages you use when creating web projects
     - "CLI": Packages you use when creating CLI projects
     - "To try": Packages you would like to try someday
-- **Download package.json file** after you created a collection
+- **Download `package.json` file** after you created a collection

 ## Known issues and limitations